Late-game header sends Coal Ridge soccer to Elite 8

 “Our team is just so confident,” Parker said.
 “We knew we were down but we weren’t going to let that bring us down.
 We’re going to push harder and get that goal.”

 Just like that, Faith Christian’s lead proved short-lived.
-After a Titans free kick just outside of the Eagle’s 18 bounced off the crossbar, Serna fought hard for a choppy rebound, putting it past Cohoon at 7 seconds left in the half.
+After a Titans free kick, just outside of the Eagle’s 18. bounced off the crossbar, Serna fought hard for a choppy rebound, putting it past Cohoon at 7 seconds left in the half.

 “It was a trash goal,” Serna joked.
 “But it went in.”